guardian/next/jekyll/index.md

     href: #
   - label: Mo Farah braces himself for baptism of fire in London Marathon
     href: #

-- title: Works across devices
+- title: Fewer things, working harder.
-  description: Rather than designing one size for all mobile devices, you'll find our new site is responsive and will scale all the way up from mobile phone to desktop browsers.
+  description: We believe in doing a few things well.
+You'll find the new site radically simpler and clearer than the old one.
   image: /assets/images/tablet.png

+- title: Developed in the open.
+  description: Our code is publically available and updated multiple times a day.
+The new site is out there for our audience to use and feedback on.

 ---